 - Why should or should not maqasid discourse s replace the traditional usul al-fiqh discourse?
 Does the maqasid discourse make scripture and tradition redundant or relevant and reinvigorated?

-In early May 2021 [Note: the original date being mid-April], an online symposium will be convened where the selected papers will be presented and discussed.
-To be included in the symposium, the participants will be asked to submit either the full paper or a 1500-word written talk for circulation by three weeks prior to the symposium.
+An online symposium will be convened between May 2 and May 5, 2021, where the selected papers will be presented and discussed.
+All participants in the symposium will submit either the full paper or a 1500-word written talk for circulation by three weeks prior to the symposium

-Full papers must be submitted by 30 JUNE 2021 to be eligible for the aforementioned award.
+Full papers must be submitted by 30 JUNE 2021 to be eligible for the monetary award.
 All papers will be considered for publication in a special issue of the American Journal of Islam and Society.
-Please contact the editors for any questions.
+Please contact the editors with any questions.